crumpstrr33/random-stuff/README.md

 Add cooler functions

 ## imgur_pic_downloader.py
 You give this program the hash of an imgur album (those random characters the comes at the end of the URL).
 It will first try downloading by using the Imgur API.
 This requires a valid access token to do so.
-If the token is invalid, or no token is given (this is done with an .ini file), then the code will find the links of the images in the album from the HTML plain text.
+If the token is invalid, or no token is given (this is done with an .ini file), it will first try to obtain a new access token using the refresh token from the .ini file and retry.
+If this fails, then the code will find the links of the images in the album from the HTML plain text which is probably much less reliable.
+It will then use file_renaming.py to rename the files.
+This can be omitted by removing the import and the randomize_file_names method call in the main function.
-#### TODO
-Make sure the refresh token usage is correct (i.e. when the access token runs out, after a month, the code will use the refresh token to get a new access token and replace the old one in the .ini file)